-Movano Inc. (the "Company" or "Movano" or "Our") was incorporated in Delaware on January 30, 2018 as Maestro Sensors Inc. and changed its name to Movano Inc. on August 3, 2018.
-The Company is in the development-stage and is developing a platform to deliver purpose-driven healthcare solutions at the intersection of medtech and consumer devices.
-Movano's mission is to empower and inspire you to live a healthier, happier life.
+Movano Inc. (the "Company", "Movano", "Movano Health", "we", "us" or "our") was incorporated in Delaware on January 30, 2018 as Maestro Sensors Inc. and changed its name to Movano Inc. on August 3, 2018.
+The Company is in the development-stage and is developing a platform to deliver purpose-driven healthcare solutions at the intersection of medical and consumer devices.
+Movano is on a mission to make medical grade data more accessible and actionable for all.

-The Company's solutions are being developed to provide vital health information, including heart rate, HRV, sleep, respiration rate, temperature, blood oxygen saturation, steps, calories as well as glucose and blood pressure data, in a variety of form factors to meet individual style needs and give users actionable feedback to improve the quality of their life.
+The Company's solutions are being developed to provide vital health information, including heart rate, HRV, sleep, respiration rate, temperature, blood oxygen saturation, steps, calories as well as glucose and blood pressure data, in a variety of form factors to meet individual style needs and give users actionable feedback to improve their quality of life.

 On April 28, 2021, the Company established Movano Ireland Limited, organized under the laws of Ireland, as a wholly owned subsidiary of the Company.
-Operations and activity at the wholly owned subsidiary were not significant for the three months ended March 31, 2022.
+Operations and activity at the wholly owned subsidiary were not significant for the nine months ended September 30, 2022.

 Since inception, the Company has engaged in only limited research and development of product candidates and underlying technology.
-As of March 31, 2022, the Company had not yet completed the development of its product and had not yet recorded any revenues.
+As of September 30, 2022, the Company had not yet completed the development of its product and had not yet recorded any revenues.